A1anMc/NavImpactV2/docs/deployment/README.md

-# Deployment Guide
+# NavImpact Deployment Guide

-This guide covers deploying the SGE Dashboard to production environments.
+This guide covers deploying the NavImpact platform to production environments.

 ## 🚀 Production Deployment